astroseger/escrow_contracts/docs/MultiPartyEscrow.md

 * Client decides to put more funds in the channel and extend it expiration datas.
 * CLEINT1 calls channel_extend_and_add_funds(channel_id=0, new_expiration = now + 1day, amount=10 AGI)
 * MPE change the value and expiration data in the PaymentChannel: [channel_id = 0, sender=CLIENT1, recipient=SERVER1, replica_id=REPLICA1, value=15 AGI, nonce=0, expiration=expiration1]
-* MPE subscribe 10 AGI from the balance of the CLIENT1
+* MPE subtract 10 AGI from the balance of the CLIENT1
 * CLIENT1 send to SERVER1/REPLICA1 authorization SIGNED_BY_CLIENT1(ContractAdress=MPEAdress, channel_id=0, nonce=1, amount=5)
 * CLIENT1 send to SERVER1/REPLICA1 authorization SIGNED_BY_CLIENT1(ContractAdress=MPEAdress, channel_id=0, nonce=1, amount=6)
 * .....